Getting Started¶

 Deprecated archive naming convention

-The archive downloads previously had the version number in the name, for example cloudflare-utils_1.2.3_windows_amd64.zip
+The archive downloads previously had the version number in the name, for example cloudflare-utils_1.2.3_windows_amd64.zip.
+This has been deprecated and the new naming convention is just cloudflare-utils_windows_amd64.zip.

 The old naming convention will be removed in v2.0.0.